Coming Events in the Center for Leadership, Teaching, and Learning

 colleges like Skidmore as centers of research excellence.

 This workshop will provide an overview of the current, unsustainable scholarly publishing landscape, clarify what open access is, and explain how it can benefit your own scholarship, research, teaching, and professional advancement.
-Marta promises that you will leave the workshop with a basic understanding of:
+There will be ample time for Q&A.

 If you have specific questions you would like Marta to address, please contact her at firstname.lastname@example.org